All Short-Term Rentals MUST be registered with the City of South Haven.

 - Rooms rented in homes (not permitted in South Haven)

 - Return it to City Hall Attn: Building Department with a one-time payment of $20.00

-- Obtain the signed Short-Term Rental Registration Certificate and post it in a first-floor prominent window when you have renters
+- Obtain the signed Short-Term Rental Registration Certificate and post it in a prominent first-floor window when you have renters

-- Someone located within 45 minutes from your short-term rental home.
+- Someone located within 45 miles from your short-term rental home.
 This person or company will be contacted by concerned neighbors or by emergency personnel if there is an issue at your property while renters are there.

 - The address of the dwelling unit must be clearly marked outside the house, in the kitchen and near the pool area if applicable.

 - No fireworks shall be used on the premises of a dwelling unit when it is occupied by anyone other than the owner.

 - Egress windows, doors, and stairs must meet Michigan Residential Code standards.

 - Outdoor, kitchen and bathroom outlets must be connected to a GFCI (ground fault circuit interrupter) device: Circuit panels must be properly labeled.